rosatolen/fruity-light-toggle/DEV_README.md

 You will need a patched version of the SDK in order to get the buttons and GPIOTE system to work.
-The problem is detailed [here](https://devzone.nordicsemi.com/question/40670/sdk81-and-sdk-90-app_gpiote-and-nrf_drv_gpiote-conflict/).
+The problem is detailed [here](https://devzone.nordicsemi.com/question/47031/button-debouncer-nrf51822/) and [here](https://devzone.nordicsemi.com/question/40670/sdk81-and-sdk-90-app_gpiote-and-nrf_drv_gpiote-conflict/).

 RUN THIS FROM HERE:
 ```